Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does Laser Therapy Work on Cats?

-Laser treatment works for cats just as it works for humans or dogs.
-This therapy helps reduce inflammation by stimulating blood and lymph flow in the treated area.
+As the studies on the use of therapeutic lasers in veterinary patients are lacking in comparison to human ones, and often come with variable results, we cannot at this stage draw conclusions on its effectiveness in cats and dogs.
+Laser therapy is believed to reduce inflammation by stimulating blood and lymph flow in the treated area.
 Once the inflammation is reduced, the pain will also be reduced.
-Apart from the benefits that laser therapy has in deep tissues, it can also help with superficial wounds.
+Apart from the benefits that laser therapy has in deep tissues, it can also help with superficial wounds, based on human and laboratory studies.

 What Is the Cost of Laser Therapy for Cats?